Politics and economy

 National AML/CFT regime

-The Law on Combating Money Laundering and Terrorism Financing (AML) came into force in the Kyrgyz Republic on November 8, 2006.
+The Law on Combating Money Laundering and Terrorism Financing (AML) went into effect in Kyrgyzstan on November 8, 2006.

-The State Financial Intelligence Service of the Kyrgyz Republic is an administrative-type FIU and is not part of the country’s law enforcement or judicial systems.
-The service is tasked first and foremost with protecting the integrity and stability of the financial system of the Kyrgyz Republic.
+The State Financial Intelligence Service under the Government of the Kyrgyz Republic is an administrative-type financial intelligence unit outside the country's law enforcement or judicial system.
+The FIU's key objective is to protect the integrity and stability of the Kyrgyz financial system.

 The Kyrgyz Republic’s FIU has been a member of the Egmont Group since 2009.

-The State Financial Intelligence Service of the Kyrgyz Republic is headed by the Chairman, who is appointed to the position and dismissed from it by the President.
+The State Financial Intelligence Service of the Kyrgyz Republic is headed by a chairman, who is appointed and discharged by the Prime Minister of the Kyrgyz Republic.

 Chairman of the State Financial Intelligence Service under the Government of the Kyrgyz Republic